Compactly supported $\mathbb{A}^{1}$-Euler characteristic and the Hochschild complex: Hochschild complex represents the -Euler characteristic

 Inside the derived category, the adjoint to the weak equivalence $(\pi_2)_* \Odelta_X = (\pi_2)_* \Delta_* \cO_X \rwe (\pi_2\circ \Delta)_*\cO_X = \cO_X,$ is

 Define $\alpha'$ to be the composition of $\LL \Delta^*t$ with $\delta_X$

-The map $\alpha'$ is a special case of the fundamental class of a flat map of Alonso Tarr\'{\i}o--Lipman--L\'{o}pez \cite[p.
+The map $\alpha'$ is a special case of the fundamental class of a flat map of Alonso-Jeremías-Lipman \cite[p.
 390]{atjll}.
 Since $X$ is proper, there is a natural equivalence $p_! \rto p_*$; the map $\alpha$ adjoint to $\alpha'$ can thus be written as

 Define the bilinear form

 \end{definition}

 Since $\mu_X$ is a commutative multiplication and $\RR p_*$ is lax symmetric monoidal, $\hat \mu_X$ is commutative; it follows that $B_X$ is symmetric.